52nd Ave S Construction (45th St to 63rd St)

 - Installation of new traffic signals at the 63rd Street, Veteran's Boulevard, and 45th Street intersections.

-The bridge over Drain 27 (between 45th Street and Veteran's Boulevard) will be closed as early as March 1 and will tentatively reopen in mid to late August.
-52nd Avenue through traffic will be detoured to other routes during this bridge closure.
+The bridge over Drain 27 (between 45th Street and Veteran's Boulevard) closed on March 1 and will tentatively reopen in mid to late August.
+52nd Avenue through traffic is detoured to other routes during this bridge closure.

-Construction is scheduled to start as early as March 1, with substantial completion scheduled for the Fall of 2019.
+Construction started on March 1, with substantial completion scheduled for the Fall of 2019.

 The cost of construction is estimated to be $19.2 million.
 Funding for the project will consist of a combination of the following sources: